PACE Addresses Growing Needs for Senior Care

 PACE Health Care was Invented in California

-PACE, developed in 1971 by San Francisco-based On Lok, now includes 129 programs serving more than 50,000 participants in 31 states.
-PACE programs throughout California serve more than 8,800 participants at 47 PACE Centers and Alternative Care Sites in 14 counties.
-Since its founding in 1982, Oakland-based CEI has grown to provide medical, social, emotional, and nutritional services to 770 seniors.
+PACE, developed in 1971 by San Francisco-based On Lok, now includes 153 programs serving more than 70,000 participants in 32 states.
+PACE programs throughout California serve more than 19,000 participants in 24 counties.
+Since its founding in 1982, Oakland-based CEI has grown to provide medical, social, emotional, and nutritional services to 1120 seniors.

 PACE at Center for Elders’ Independence

-Now in its 37th year, CEI operates PACE centers in Oakland, Berkeley, and San Leandro, as well as Adult Day Health Centers in Oakland and El Sobrante, all serving seniors in Alameda and Contra Costa counties.
+Now in its 41st year, CEI currently operates PACE centers in Oakland, Berkeley, and San Leandro, and Concord, all serving seniors in Alameda and Contra Costa counties.
 CEI’s integrated healthcare model known as PACE (the Program of All-inclusive Care for the Elderly) provides full medical, dental, vision, podiatry, home care and case management services that are reimbursed by both Medicare and Medi-Cal.
 In addition, CEI supports seniors with physical, occupational, and massage therapy, transportation to medical appointments and CEI day centers, nutritious food served in centers and delivered to homes, social outings and activities, a senior fitness gym, and much more.